lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 ## 1 Introduction

 This article is to introduce some of my views on academic writing in Computer Science.
-It should be noted that the scope of this article is very narrow and deals only with certain features of thesis that are unique to the field of Computer Science.

 As we know, the premise of writing a great paper is to have a good idea.
 In the field of Computer Science, the core of the paper is the software system we built or the algorithm we implemented.
 Therefore, our ideas are all around software or algorithms.
 Once we have a new insight into a problem, we can solve it by programming, and then record the solution and experimental results, which will become a paper.